mcilloni/greenpass/README.md

 ## Usage
 This crate is able to load Base45-encoded DGC payloads.
-It does not directly support barcode parsing, but can be uses alongside [ZBar](http://zbar.sourceforge.net/) to read Digital Green Certificates from images:
+It does not directly support barcode parsing, but can be used alongside [ZBar](http://zbar.sourceforge.net/) to read Digital Green Certificates from images:

 ```shell
 $ greenpass <(zbarimg -q pass.png | sed s/QR-Code://)